Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: The HyperPlonk Protocol

 \subsubsection{SHA3}

-zkSNARKs are non-interactive and use SHA3 to generate challenges as well as transcripts.
-(Transcripts are logs of proof-related computations checked by the verifier.)
-Because SHA3 is used in-between HyperPlonk steps to log computed values, SHA3 acts as an order-enforcing mechanism.
-This means most of the protocol steps must be executed in series, as shown in \autoref{fig:dataflow_and_arch}.
+zkSNARKs are non-interactive and use SHA3 to generate challenges as well as maintain transcripts.
+Transcripts are logs of proof-related computations checked by the verifier.
+In HyperPlonk, SHA3 is invoked between steps to ``log'' computed values, which is achieved by updating the SHA3 state.
+Intuitively, this ensures that all future challenges are bound to the existing history of computations logged in the transcript.
+As a result, SHA3 effectively acts as an order-enforcing mechanism.
+This means the protocol steps must be executed in series, as shown in \autoref{fig:dataflow_and_arch}.